Cold Process Soap, Day Five

-When swirling soaps think CAKE.
+When swirling soaps, think CAKE.
 If you were never taught to do chocolate swirls in a cake, now is the time to learn.
 Cakes are a much thicker batter than our soap when it goes into a mold, but the concept is the same: primary color (flavor) in the pan, then place spots of color (flavor) in random positions across the top, swirl with the long handle of a round handled spoon.
-I use a highly technical piece of laboratory equipment called a drinking straw.
-Here is today’s recipe: White Soap 30 fluid ounces water Blue Soap 6 fluid ounces water 1 teaspoon Ultramarine Blue Color Mix the lye solutions as set aside.
-Heat the large batch of soap.
-This took about 8 minutes in the microwave.
+For my soap, I used a highly technical piece of laboratory equipment called a drinking straw.
+Here is today’s recipe: White Soap 30 fluid ounces water Blue Soap 6 fluid ounces water 1 teaspoon Ultramarine Blue Color Mix the lye solutions and set aside.
+Heat the oils for the large batch of soap.
+(This took about 8 minutes in the microwave.)
 Heat the oils for the small batch while you are mixing the large batch of soap.
-I am using a 2 gallon pail to mix the large batch of soap.
-Once the white soap is at a light trace I set aside and then begin mixing the blue batch.
-When the blue soap is a bit thicker than a plain colored soap batch I rinse my blender and go back to blending my white batch.
-It only took about 10 seconds more of blending and I poured the white batch into my card board box lined with a plastic bag.
-Once all the white soap is in the mold, I added the blue soap pouring in random areas.
-I then used a straw and not only swirled through the mold but also swirled up and down.
-The up and down action has the straw mixing across the top and dipping down to the bottom in a circular motion like whipping pancake batter with a balloon whisk in the kitchen.
+I used a 2-gallon pail to mix the large batch of soap.
+Once the white soap is at a light trace, I set it aside and began mixing the blue batch.
+When the blue soap was a bit thicker than a plain colored soap batch, I rinsed my blender and went back to blending the white batch.
+It only took about 10 seconds more of blending, and I poured the white batch into the cardboard box lined with a plastic bag.
+Once all the white soap was in the mold, I added the blue soap, pouring in random areas.
+I then used a straw to swirl the color through the mold and also up and down.
+The up-and-down action has the straw mixing across the top and dipping down to the bottom in a circular motion like whipping pancake batter with a balloon whisk.
 The soap should appear somewhat colored on the top.
-Allow to rest.
+Allow it to rest.
 You can see this great picture of the soap going through gel phase.
-Try very hard not to move the soap while it is gel phase, you may lose all of your beautiful swirls.
+Try very hard not to move the soap while it is gel phase; you may lose all of your beautiful swirls.
 Let’s fast forward to the time when the soaps are ready to cut.
-You can see the soaps from all week.
-These soaps are our shea butter basic soap, then neem oil, then lanolin and finally our peppermint leaves and blue colored swirl soaps.
-The only soap that we poured this week that was as viscous as heavy cream (in an unwhipped state) was the colored batch we did today.
+You can see all the soaps from the week.
+These soaps are the shea butter basic soap, then neem oil, then lanolin, and finally our peppermint leaves and blue colored swirl soaps.
+The only soap that we poured this week that was as viscous as unwhipped heavy cream was the colored batch we did today.
 All others were poured at a water-thin viscosity.
-All had reached trace and none were over mixed.
-The soap today was 5 parts of white plus 1 part color soap.
+All had reached trace, and none was over mixed.
+The soap today was 5 parts of white plus 1 part colored soap.
 Look at the finished soap.
-Can you see why we chose the ratio of 5 plus 1?
+Can you see why we chose the ratio of 5:1?
 Beautiful!
 So, let’s recap today: Happy soaping!
 Send pictures of your new batches.
 We’ll share here in the blog.
 Everyone should try a new batch of soap with this week’s lessons at hand.

 |